lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis/Results/README.md

 # Downstream sequence analysis and results on full dataset

-## 1. PCA displaying differences between treatment groups
+## 1. PCA showing overall genomic differences between treatment groups

 #### 1a.
 Scree plot
 Shows the cumulative proportion of variance explained by PC axes